| Groom Elite Founder to Attempt Feat No

 to be the first “thru-equestrian” since 1992 and first woman

+to ever complete the trail on horseback.
 The challenging trail goes as low as 200 feet above sea level and climbs

 as high as 13,000 feet through the Sierra Mountains.
 Desert heat, thin